 "My sister [who owns the business] is in France, but I've asked my other sister to come and help me with what's remaining because these people might come back."

 For his part, President Bongo has warned against the violence.

 "Democracy is not destruction.
 Destroying parliament and the national television is not democracy.
 Democracy is difficult, but we should work on it," he said in an address earlier this week.

-Supporters of Ping, who lost the election by fewer than 6,000 votes, believe the vote was rigged and, along with the opposition leader, have demanded a recount.
+Supporters of Ping, who lost the election by less than 6,000 votes, believe the vote was rigged and, along with the opposition leader, have demanded a recount.

 "Everybody inside and outside the country knows, perfectly, I am the winner for sure.
-There is no doubt about it," Ping told Al Jazeera by phone, following the results.
+There is no doubt about it," Ping told Al Jazeera, following the results.

 The president and his ministers say that only the constitutional court can order a recount, and a petition must be filed.